udesly-adapter/university/docs/wordpress/03 - Forms/02 - contacts.md

 title: "Contact"
 ---

-Contact forms can be used to collect any type of data or to let your user send you a message without exposing directly the email of your business!
+Contact forms can be used to collect any type of data or to let your user to send you a message without exposing directly the email of your business!

 > To declare a contact form, set as **Form Name** the value **Contact**.
 The form must contain at least one input **type email**!